amisolution/ERC20-AMIS/README.md

 Timeline and duration

-As soon as we have deployed the new AMIS token contract - we will publish the new token address and the interface to exchange your tokens on our github.io website (https://amisolution.github.io/ERC20-AMIS/amisdex)
+As soon as we have deployed the new AMIS token contract - we will publish the new token address and the interface to exchange your tokens on our Amis Dex github.io website (https://amisolution.github.io/ERC20-AMIS/amisdex)

 There is no time limit on performing the conversion, meaning that this functionality will be permanently available in our contract.

 If you have have any other questions, please feel free to contact us at info@amisolution.net, find us in Slack (## Support), or send a tweet to @erc20_amis

 ## Install
 Install MIST Wallet, create an account, get some ETH and click on contract, check contract watch to query your balance of AMIS; follow this step to watch the AMIS contract: